bbalet/jorani/README.md

 ## Contribute

+* Help us to translate the software in your language https://www.transifex.com/projects/p/jorani
 * Suggest ideas, declare bugs with Github's issue tracking system or Google group.
-* Help us to translate the software in your language https://www.transifex.com/projects/p/jorani
+* [Read the TODO list](TODO.md) if you want to know what are the priorities.

 ## Credits